iakudryashov/battleship-racket/README.md

 2) Run "DrRacket" from the folder where Racket installed

-3) Go to Language -> Choose Language... and choose "The Racket Laguage"
+3) Go to Language -> Choose Language... and choose "The Racket Language"

 4) Go to File -> Open... and choose game.scm